Table of Contents

 A Dual Diagnosis Can Affect Anyone

 Drug abuse does not discriminate.
 Likewise, mental health and psychological disorders do not discriminate.
-A Dual Diagnosis condition can affect men or women of any race, age or religion.
+A dual diagnosis condition can affect men or women of any race, age or religion.
 It can devastate the lives and families of the wealthy or the poor.
-Addiction and mental health disorders do not affect only those with medical insurance or jobs.